gustycooper/gustycooper.github.io/labs/labs_lab02_00.md

 ---
-title: Expressions (Labs - Lab 2)
+title: Java Expression Labs
 keywords: loop
-last_updated: June 13, 2016
+last_updated: July 16, 2016
-summary: "The learning objectives for the entire Lab 2. <li>Practice expressions using the BlueJ Codepad.</li> <li>Practice writing a methods and main</li> <li>Practice using System.out and Scanner.</li> <li>Practice creating a class that has methods with the same name.</li>"
+summary: "The learning objectives for the entire Java Expression Labs. <li>Practice expressions using the BlueJ Codepad.</li> <li>Practice writing a methods and main</li> <li>Practice using System.out and Scanner.</li> <li>Practice creating a class that has methods with the same name.</li>"
 sidebar: labs_sidebar
 permalink: /labs_lab02_00/
 toc: false
 ---

-## Lab 2 Overview
+## Java Expression Labs Overview

-All of the problems in Lab 2 can be solved in a Java class that has ```main``, ```Scanner``` for input, ``System.out``` for output, helper methods with parameters that you write, and expressions.
+All of the problems in Java Expression Labs can be solved in a Java class that has ```main``, ```Scanner``` for input, ``System.out``` for output, helper methods with parameters that you write, and expressions.
 A few of the problems require a conditional expression.

-## Lab Submission Requirements
+##  Submission Requirements

-On Canvas submit

-* Your lab score
-* The name of your teammate who verified your work.
-* The UMW Honor Pledge with your name serving as an electronic signature.
+Follow guidance in [Sample Lab Submission](/gustycooper.github.io/labs_lab00_00) for submitting your lab points.

 ## Sample Lab

 This section provides a sample lab specication and a solution.
-You can follow this sample in creating your solutions to the various labs in Lab 2.
+You can follow this sample in creating your solutions to the various labs in Java Expression Labs.

 ### Sample Lab Specification: Add Double